7. Provisions and Contingent Liabilities and Contingent Assets

 Investment properties are measured initially at cost, including transaction costs.
 Subsequent to initial recognition, investment properties are stated at cost less accumulated depreciation and accumulated impairment loss, if any.

-Investment properties are derecognised either when they have been disposed of or when they are permanently withdrawn from use and no future economic benefit is expected from their disposal.
-The difference between the net disposal proceeds and the carrying amount of the asset is recognised in Statement of Profit and Loss in the period of derecognition.
+difference between the net disposal proceeds and the carrying amount of the asset is recognised in Statement of Profit and Loss in the period of derecognition.
 Depreciable investment properties have been ascribed a useful life in the range of 30 years.

-23. Earnings before interest, tax, depreciation and amortisation (“EBITDA")
+22. Earnings before interest, tax, depreciation and amortisation (“EBITDA”)

-sub-line items and sub-totals to be presented as an addition or substitution on the face of the Financial Statements when such presentation is relevant to an understanding of the Company's financial position or performance or to cater to industry/sector-specific disclosure requirements or when required for compliance with the amendments to the Companies Act or under the Indian Accounting Standards.
+The Company presents EBITDA in the Statement of Profit and Loss; this is not specifically required by Ind AS 1.
+The term EBITDA is not defined in Ind AS.
+Ind AS compliant Schedule II allows line items, sub-line items and sub-totals to be presented as an addition or substitution on the face of the Financial Statements when such presentation is relevant to an understanding of the Company's financial position or performance or to cater to industry/sector-specific disclosure requirements or when required for compliance with the amendments to the Companies Act or under the Indian Accounting Standards.

 Measurement of EBITDA: